Must I have my own personal computer to complete my coursework?

 Can I get an extended repair warranty for my new computer from The Computer Fixer?

 Yes, most computers sold today have the option to extend the manufacturer's hardware warranty.
-It is best to purchase this extended warranty when you are buying the computer system.
-Some computer vendors will not allow you to purchase an extended repair warranty after you have purchased the equipment.
+It is best to purchase this extended warranty when you are buying the computer.
+Some vendors will not allow you to purchase an extended repair warranty after you have purchased the computer equipment.
 Some extended warranties offered are "on site" coverage and some are "carry in" hardware repair warranties.
-Before you buy the extended repair service contract check to make sure that there are computer repair companies near your residence that will honor the service contract once you purchase it.
+Before you buy the extended repair service contract, check to make sure that there are computer repair companies near your residence that will honor the service contract you purchased.

 The Computer Fixer offers "carry in" and "ship in" extended hardware repair warranties on existing equipment beyond the original equipment warranty.
-Computer Fixer is located in room 007 in the basement of the Korman Computing Center, and the phone number is (215) 387-5900.
+Computer Fixer is located at 3944 Chestnut Street, Philadelphia, and the phone number is (215) 387-5900.
 If you wish to purchase extended hardware repair warranty on your existing equipment, understand that the equipment will have to be brought in for a "bench test" before the extended warranty can be purchased.
 There will be a fee for the bench test if your computer's original equipment warranty has expired.

 Shall I buy a computer now so I can get used to it before classes begin?